Can you get CBD oil? CBD pills? CBD salve? The short answer is yes! Check out this CBD guide to learn about all the different types of CBD products.

 In this guide, we’ll count tinctures and oils as a single category because there aren’t that many differences.

-Both products are made primarily of CBD oil.
-The main difference is that tinctures are mixed with other chemicals, usually a solvent like alcohol.
+The main difference between CBD tincture and oil, is that tinctures are mixed with other chemicals, usually a solvent like alcohol.
 CBD tincture lasts longer because the alcohol acts as a preserving agent.
 On the other hand, CBD oil is pure CBD but doesn’t last as long.

 This distinction can be a bit misleading, though, because manufacturers of CBD tinctures sometimes label them as CBD oil.
 While both products contain some measure of oil, you might still be buying a tincture and not be aware of it.

 CBD tinctures are more diluted than CBD oil, which means that there’s less risk of taking too much CBD.
-Taking too much CBD on a daily basis is known to cause side effects in some people, such as low blood pressure, dry mouth and lightheadedness.
+Taking too much CBD is known to cause side effects in some people, such as low blood pressure, dry mouth and lightheadedness.
 These are not serious, but they can be unpleasant.

 CBD products also come in creams, lotions, lip balms and other topicals.
 These often contain less CBD than other products because they don’t need to be absorbed any deeper than the skin.
-Some topicals can be absorbed further, but it’s probably not necessary when using it for a skin condition.
+Some topicals can be absorbed further.
+However, it’s probably not necessary when using it for a skin condition.
 You also might use a topical for muscle and joint pain.

 Topicals usually start working within minutes and can last a couple of hours.
 Plus, since topicals contain less CBD than other methods, you’re far less likely to take too much.
 But don’t use more than you need just because you can.

-CBD is also taken in pill form.
+CBD pills or capsules are also a popular method of ingestion.
 This is one of the easiest ways to take CBD, but it also has its downside.
 As with anything taken orally, CBD pills often take a while to work.
 The good news is that the effects last longer than some other forms of CBD.
 It’s also much easier to determine a dose.
 Even so, it’s best to ask your doctor how much you should take.

 Many products come in the form of edibles, an enjoyable way to take CBD.